 Malgorzata Sypien, M.D., FAAFP, Integrative Family Practice, Chicago IL

-Actually, in our Integrative Family Practice we believe it is really comes down to our relationship with the sun, the sacred source of all life on this planet.
+In our Integrative Family Practice we believe it is really comes down to our relationship with the sun, the sacred source of all life on this planet.

-Assimilating calcium and other minerals into bone matrix.
+It assimilates calcium and other minerals into bone matrix.

-Maintaining a viable immune system.
+It maintains a viable immune system.

-Brain health and memory function.
+For brain health and memory function.

-Protection from many types of cancer, including breast cancer, skin cancer and prostate cancer.
+For protection from many types of cancer, including breast cancer, skin cancer and prostate cancer.

-Prevention of hypertension, stroke, and cardiovascular disease.
+For prevention of hypertension, stroke, and cardiovascular disease.

-So far, the questions you should be asking yourselves are:
+The questions you should be asking yourselves are:

 How Do I Know If I Am In A High Risk Group?